irvingzhang/kirin/README.md

 * **manager**
 Everyone can easily implement their multithreading and asynchronous actions using the working manager in this folder.
 A simple example is provided herein.

+* **memory**
+A memory pool is implemented in the folder 'memory'.
+The framework uses reference technology to avoid frequently new/delete or malloc/free memories.